Parochial Church Council

 The PCC

-Members are elected at the Annual Parochial Church Meeting, usually held each April.
+Members are elected at the Annual Parochial Church Meeting, usually held each May.

 Plus we can have up to six elected members.
 This number is related to the number of Parish members on the Church Electoral Roll.
 One is nominated by each Local Church Council and two may be nominated by anyone on the Church Electoral Roll.
 Their term is for a period of one year, but they can stand again each year.